praveenhm/AweSome-HackerNews/New-CentOS6.4 setup.md

 ### Follow the steps given below to setup a new CentOS 6.4 box.

-when setting up on windows m/c with a shared partition, make sure there are only 4 master partitons, otherwise we can format the rest of partition.
+Basically, you can have 4 "real" partitions on a disk; to get more, you make up to 3 Primary partitions, then 1 "extended" partition that has multiple "logical" partitions inside of it. when setting up on windows m/c with a shared partition, make sure there are only 4 master partitons, otherwise we can format the rest of partition.